ipfs/specs/pdd/PDD-multistream.md

 └────────────────────────────────┘
 ```

-multistream doesn't cover stream multiplexing over the same connection, however, we can achieve this by levaring the functionality offered by SPDY or HTTP/2.
+multistream doesn't cover stream multiplexing over the same connection, however, we can achieve this by leveraging functionality offered by SPDY or HTTP/2.

 ```
 ┌─── ───┐┌─── ───┐┌ ┌─── ───┐┌─── ───┐┌┐